A new characterization of the convergence factor of two-level methods: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:pre}, we introduce some properties and convergence results of TLHB methods.
-In Section~\ref{sec:exact}, we present a new identity for the convergence factor of exact TLHB methods, followed by some discussions on how the new identity can be used to analyze the optimal interpolation and the influence of $\Range(P)$ on the convergence factor.
-In Section~\ref{sec:inexact}, we establish a systematic convergence theory for inexact TLHB methods.
-In Section~\ref{sec:con}, we give some concluding remarks.
+In Section~\ref{sec:pre}, we review the existing convergence identity for Algorithm~\ref{alg:TL} and introduce a class of reduction-based two-level methods.
+In Section~\ref{sec:main}, we present a concise characterization of the convergence factor of Algorithm~\ref{alg:TL}, followed by discussions on its applications.
+In Section~\ref{sec:con}, we make some concluding remarks.